pratikkatte/lorax/README.md

 Current version is a naive ```prompt:answer``` approach which does not evaluate the accuracy of the generated code.

 ### Next things to do.
-- [ ] Code generation can be improved using [Flow Engineering Approach](https://arxiv.org/pdf/2401.08500).
+- [x] Code generation can be improved using [Flow Engineering Approach](https://arxiv.org/pdf/2401.08500).
 Use LangGraph and openai Function Calling to setup the workflow.
   ![alt text](assets/image.png)
-- [ ] Code execution with error checking.
+- [x] Code execution with error checking.
+- [x] Multiple Iterations.
+- [ ] Terminal chat interface / UI interface (flask-reactjs)
+- [ ] human-in-the-loop. (human intervention to review the code or correct it.)
+- [ ] Additional node(tool) to ask general tree-sequence question that are not related to code-generation.
-- [ ] Multiple Iterations.
+- [ ] Accuracy/reliability of the generated answer.

 ### Exploration
 -  How to enhance treesequence analysis. one way is [MemoRAG](https://github.com/qhjqhj00/MemoRAG).
 Memory-based knowledge discovery for long contexts.